ZackDeRose/derxjs/README.md

 We're not here to take a shot at the king ([👑](https://ngrx.io/)👀) - we're just here to help out where we can!

-The `@derxjs/view-model` package is designed to work with with any other state management frameworks that can expose state or events as an Observable, making it a great compliment to any and all existing code in your codebase.
+The `@derxjs/view-model` package is designed to work with any other state management frameworks that can expose state or events as an Observable, making it a great compliment to any existing code in your codebase.

 ### Future-Proof Code